learn-co-curriculum/react-hooks-auth-jwt/README.md

 post "/google_login", to: "users#google_login"
 ```

-Then, update your `UserController` to handle this request:
+Then, update your `UsersController` to handle this request:

 ```rb
 # app/controllers/user_controller.rb